seb-jarczewski/labchem-db/README.md

 ## License

-Based on the Blog project from Angela Yu Python course at Udemy.
+Based on one of the projects from Angela Yu Python course at Udemy.
-This project is open source and available under the MIT License.